Company-wide installation

 leave initialization of other defaults to SmartGit, you may provide

-reduced versions of the settings .yml
+reduced versions of the settings .yml files in the default

 directory.